top of page

 • 1 to 3 out of every 1,000 people with measles will die.

-• About 90% of the people exposed to measles that are not vaccinated will develop measles.
+• About 90% of people exposed to measles who are not vaccinated will develop the disease.

 • The MMR vaccine is safe and does not cause autism.

-• Children should get two doses of the vaccine with the first dose at 12-15 months and the second dose at 4-6 years old.
+• Children should receive two doses of the vaccine, with the first dose at 12-15 months and the second dose at 4-6 years old.
 Adults born after 1956 who haven't had measles or the vaccine should get at least one dose.
-If you are unsure, bloodwork can be done to show whether you have immunity or not.
-If traveling to an area where measles outbreaks are common, you made need to be vaccinated prior to traveling.
+If you are unsure, bloodwork can determine whether you have immunity.
+If traveling to areas where measles outbreaks are common, you may need to be vaccinated prior to traveling.

 High angle view of a vaccination clinic with health professionals ready to administer vaccines